Septic and Well Information

 OWTS Property Records

-Copies of a property’s OWTS records can be obtained by filling out a Colorado Open Records Act Requests form on the Clerk and Recorder’s webpage.
+If you are not the property owner, copies of a property's OWTS records can be obtained by filling out a Colorado Open Records Act Requests form on the Clerk and Recorder’s webpage.
+CORA requests may take up to three business days.

 Onsite Wastewater Regulations and Fees